PAIDiPaidThis.com

 Why the price varies so much

-Baby room prices vary most on age, ratios and location.
-The staffing rules mean fewer babies per adult than in older rooms, and that cost sits at the heart of the fee.
-Where you live changes the picture sharply, with London and the South East far above the rest of the country.
-Then there are the extras, since nappies, formula and food add up quickly for a baby, and nurseries differ on whether these are included or charged separately.
-All of this means two baby room places with a similar headline fee can work out quite differently once everything is added in.
+Baby room prices vary most on age, ratios, location and who owns the place.
+The staffing rules mean fewer babies per adult than in older rooms, and that cost sits at the heart of the fee: it is the single biggest reason a baby room costs more than a toddler or preschool room in the same building.
+Where you live changes the picture sharply, with London and the South East far above the rest of the country, largely because staff wages and premises costs are higher there too.
+Ownership plays its part as well.
+A large private chain, a small family-run nursery, a workplace nursery, a charity-run setting and a local authority nursery all sit under different cost pressures and different pricing goals, so two baby rooms with similar space and staffing can still charge quite differently.
+Then there are the extras: nappies, formula and food add up quickly for a baby, and nurseries differ on whether these are included in the headline fee or charged separately on top.
+All of this means two baby room places with a similar advertised price can work out quite differently once everything is added in.

 How to pay less

-- Check the funded hours for under-threes, since eligible working parents can now claim support earlier than the old age-three start.
+• Check the funded hours for under-threes, since eligible working parents can now claim support earlier than the old age-three start, and ask the nursery exactly when your child becomes eligible.

-- Use a Tax-Free Childcare account to add a government top-up to what you pay.
+• Use a Tax-Free Childcare account to add a government top-up to what you pay, and set it up before your first invoice rather than after.

-- Compare a childminder for the baby years, as hourly rates often beat a nursery baby room.
+• Compare a childminder for the baby years, as hourly rates often beat a nursery baby room, especially if you do not need full five-day cover.

-- Ask if you can send in your own nappies and formula rather than paying the nursery to supply them.
+• Ask if you can send in your own nappies and formula rather than paying the nursery to supply them, and get the saving confirmed in writing before it starts.

-- Look at whether stretching funded hours across the year lowers the monthly figure once your child qualifies.
+• Look at whether stretching funded hours across the year lowers the monthly figure once your child qualifies, rather than taking them in term time only.

-- See if the Universal Credit childcare element applies, as it can refund much of the cost for lower-income working families.
+• See if the Universal Credit childcare element applies, as it can refund much of the cost for lower-income working families, and claim it as soon as you have paid the fee, not after.

 Common questions